 Manassas Park, VA

 A unique event is the annual City of Manassas Park Light Parade, an evening parade of cars illuminated and decorated for the holidays.
-The parade, now in its 11th year, begins at 5:45 pm and Santa (and the parade cars) will be there no matter what the weather!
+The annual parade begins at 5:45 pm and Santa (and the parade cars) will be there no matter what the weather